Werner Sombart: Legacy

-Sombart's legacy today is difficult to ascertain because his Nazi affiliations have made an objective reevaluation difficult (while his earlier socialist ones harmed him with the more bourgeois circles), especially in Germany.
+Sombart's legacy today is difficult to ascertain because his Nazism made an objective reevaluation difficult (while his earlier socialism harmed him in bourgeois circles), especially in Germany.
 In economic history, his "Modern Capitalism" is regarded as a milestone and inspiration, although many details have been questioned.
 Key insights from his economic work concern the emergence of double-entry accounting as a key precondition for capitalism (a similar thesis was also discussed by Oswald Spengler) and the interdisciplinary study of the City in the sense of urban studies.
 Like Weber, Sombart makes double-entry bookkeeping system an important component of modern capitalism.
 He wrote in "Medieval and Modern Commercial Enterprise" that "The very concept of capital is derived from this way of looking at things; one can say that capital, as a category, did not exist before double-entry bookkeeping.
 Capital can be defined as that amount of wealth which is used in making profits and which enters into the accounts."
 He also coined the term and concept of creative destruction which is a key ingredient of Joseph Schumpeter's theory of innovation (Schumpeter actually borrowed heavily from Sombart, not always with proper reference to the original work by Sombart).
-In sociology, mainstream proponents still regard Sombart as a 'minor figure' and his sociological theory an oddity; today it is more philosophical sociologists and culturologists who, together with heterodox economists, use his work.

-One of the reasons of a lack of reception in the United States is that most of his works were for a long time not translated into English – in spite of, and excluding, as far as the reception is concerned, his classic study on Why There is no Socialism in United States?.

-However, in recent years, sociologists have shown renewed interest in Sombart's work.
+In recent years, sociologists have shown renewed interest in Sombart's work.